vadimkantorov/caffemodel2pytorch/README.md

 * eltwise (prod, sum, max)
 * softmax (axis)

+Dependencies: protobuf with Python bindings, including `protoc` binary in `PATH`.

 PRs to enable other layers or layer params are very welcome (see the definition of the `modules` dictionary in the code)!

 License is MIT.